OpenOrbis/mira-project-archive/DEVELOPERS.md

 ## Setting up the development environment

-In order to build Mira, you will need either a Windows machine with Visual Studio 2017, the C++ for Linux plugin and Windows Subsystem for Linux (highly reccomended), or a linux-based machine or VM with `build-essentials` (gcc, clang, etc).
+In order to build Mira, you will need either a Windows machine with Visual Studio 2017, the C++ for Linux plugin and Windows Subsystem for Linux (highly recommended), or a linux-based machine/VM with the `build-essentials` package installed (gcc, clang, etc).

 ### Windows Setup

-This is the most reccomended way to develop for Mira.
+This is recommended way to develop for Mira.
 Since Mira is developed using Unix Makefiles, there is a direct compatibility with the Windows and Linux development environments.

 1. [Download & Install](https://www.visualstudio.com/downloads/) Visual Studio 2017 WITH the [C++ for Linux support](https://blogs.msdn.microsoft.com/vcblog/2017/04/11/linux-development-with-c-in-visual-studio/)
 2. [Enable](https://docs.microsoft.com/en-us/windows/wsl/install-win10) the Windows Subsystem for Linux